Search

 Cultural and Spiritual Meanings

-In many cultures, the butterfly is seen as a messenger from the spiritual world, symbolizing the soul’s journey towards enlightenment.
-In Japan, it is often associated with marital bliss and joy, while in Native American cultures, it can represent guidance in change and transformation.
+In Japan, they often associate it with marital bliss and joy, while in Native American cultures, it represents guidance in change and transformation.

 Fun Facts